A diagnosis of Autism Spectrum Disorder is based on observed behavior, language and psychological testing.

 What paperwork do I need to bring to the evaluation?

 Bring any previous testing results that have been completed on your child as well as any current IFSP/IEP documents that your child may already have.
 Please also bring the child's current insurance card.

 What will happen at the evaluation?

-- Mercy's Behavioral Specialist will conduct a pre-evaluation phone call with you
+Mercy's social worker will conduct a pre-evaluation phone call with you

-- You and your child will be greeted by one of the evaluation team and shown into the assessment area.
+You and your child will be greeted by the evaluation team and shown into the assessment area.

-- Parents or other caregivers may be taken into a conference room for an interview with the behavioral specialist.
+Parents or other caregivers may be taken into a conference room for an interview with the social worker and speech therapist.

-- The speech therapist will conduct additional testing and the nurse practitioner may join the interview.
+The speech therapist will conduct additional testing and the psychologist may join the interview.

 What visual supports will you have available for me?